BeccaGu/BeccaGu/README.md

 ### Considerations
 In this project, it is crucial to prioritize Data Privacy and Ethical Reporting.
 Ensuring confidentiality and compliance with relevant data protection regulations is imperative, alongside maintaining impartiality and responsibility in the dissemination of findings.

-### My thought
+### My thoughts🤔
-Driven by a profound personal interest, this project has established the foundation for my venture into data analytics, providing essential insights into the remote work environment for data scientists, based on 2022 data from Upwork.com spanning 25 countries.
+Driven by a profound personal interest, this project has established the foundation for my venture into data analytics.
 While aware of its limitations in scope, this undertaking is a vital first stride toward mastering analytical complexities.
 As I advance, my aim is to augment this fundamental work and branching into further fields that pique my curiosity.